MtnBiker/historical-streets-la/README.md

 #### Nice to haves
   * Button text formatting
   * Can localhost and Heroku databases be synced?
 Nice if I could work on localhost.
+  * Add attribution and dates to changes (history of changes)

 ### Technical
 Ruby on Rails 5.1.